-"When the sun has set, he shall become purified; afterwards he may eat of the holy things."
+"After the sun has set, he shall become purified; afterwards he may eat from that is holy, for it his food."
 (22:7)

 The Torah laws of ritual purity and impurity allude to the phenomenon of renewal in creation.
 Whatever degree of impurity a person has - whether he has to wait one day or seven days - when night falls at the end of his waiting period and a new day arrives, he will attain purity.

 No matter how long it takes, one must be patient and wait.
 Eventually, the time for purity will come, for each day is a new creation.
 (Likutey Halakhot I, p.
 254)